 Areas with a high population density usually have higher insurance costs.

-The average pet owner spends $680 or more a year on their pets before any significant medical expenses.
+The average dog owner spends $1,201 or more a year.
 The two questions you should ask yourself while considering pet insurance are: How much can you afford to pay in case of an emergency for your pet?
 And, what tolerance do you have for risk?